The Fourth of July is right around the corner — do you have plans?

 Monument of States

 Another unique – and free – July 4th idea is on the shores of Lake Tohopekaliga in downtown Kissimmee.
-Here you’ll find the Monument of States.

-The Monument of States was dreamed up by Dr. Charles Bressler-Pettis, a WWI veteran and president of a local tourism organization.
-After the U.S. entered WWII, he wanted to create a symbol of American unity while also attracting visitors to his hometown.
+Here you’ll find the Monument of States, a project dreamed up by Dr. Charles Bressler-Pettis, a WWI veteran who wanted to create a symbol of American unity while attracting visitors to his hometown.

-The result was a colorful, 50-foot-tall pyramid, made of rocks and fossils from each of the then-48 states.
 President Franklin Delano Roosevelt personally contributed a stone from his estate in upstate New York.

 Audubon Center for Birds of Prey

-Help honor the U.S. by protecting one of its most iconic animals, the majestic bald eagle.
+Help honor the U.S. by protecting one of its most iconic animals – the majestic bald eagle.

 Morse Museum of American Art

 You can learn a lot about a place’s history through art.
-So, this Fourth of July, take some time to celebrate American artists and artisans.

-The Charles Hosmer Morse Museum of American Art will offer free admission on July 4th.
 The museum boasts the world’s largest collection of Tiffany lamps, as well as an impressive array of pottery and paintings.

 On previous Independence Days, the Morse has displayed all-American artifacts such as silverwork made by Paul Revere and baseballs signed by MLB greats.